open-feature/flagd/docs/configuration/flag_configuration_merging.md

 Given the above example, the `source-A` and `source-B` 'versions' of flag configuration `config-A` have been discarded, so if a delete event in `source-C` results in the removal of `config-A`, there will no longer be any reference of` config-A` in flagd's store.
 As a result of this flagd will return `FLAG_NOT_FOUND` errors, and the OpenFeature SDK will always return the default value.

-To prevent flagd falling out of sync with its flag sources during delete events resync events are used.
+To prevent flagd falling out of sync with its flag sources during delete events, resync events are used.
 When a delete event results in a flag configuration being removed from the merged state, the full set of configurations is requested from all flag sources, and the merged state is rebuilt.
-As a result the value of `config-A` from `source-B` will be stored in the merged state, preventing flagd from returning `FLAG_NOT_FOUND` errors.
+As a result, the value of `config-A` from `source-B` will be stored in the merged state, preventing flagd from returning `FLAG_NOT_FOUND` errors.

 ```mermaid
 flowchart LR